All you need to know about Webhook Integration (Beta Version)

 In this dynamic era, we are consistently evolving from static websites to real-time applications.
 Several apps using real-time communication have revolutionized the digital world by making communication easier than it ever was.
 APIs are extremely mainstream as every new web app today will have an API.
 Not only that but also there are two ways by means of which your apps can communicate with each other to share information: polling and webhooks.
 As one of our developers explains it: Polling is like knocking on your friend’s door and asking if they have any sugar while Webhook is like someone tossing a bag of sugar at your house whenever they buy some i.e. while APIs offer responses when you ask for them, webhooks facilitate communication by presenting the information even before asking for it.

 What is a Webhook?

-Webhook is termed so, as it is a ‘software hook over the web’.
+Webhook is a ‘software hook over the web’.
 It is an automated message sent by apps at the occurrence of an event.
-In simple terms, webhook can be defined as a method of sending notifications (much like SMS notifications) using HTTP POST callbacks which are small code snippets linked to a web app.
+In simple terms, a webhook can be defined as a method of sending notifications (much like SMS notifications) using HTTP POST callbacks which are small code snippets linked to a web app.

-Since Webhooks are events that trigger an action that is majorly used for communication between systems, they can be utilized to provide you an application with fast & easy integration with any CRM or ERP, Popup screen, automatic call back, or any outbound campaign.
+Since Webhooks are events that trigger an action that is majorly used for communication between systems, and you can utilize them to provide your application with fast & easy integration with any CRM or ERP, Popup screen, automatic call back, and to any outbound campaign.